field2/shrinkwrap_images/README.md

 In no way does the plugin claim to prevent downloads entirely; it is merely an added protective measure for your images.

-### Usage ###

-* Install the plugin through the Install Plugins interface or by uploading the `shrinkwrap_images` folder to your `/wp-content/plugins/` directory.
-* Activate the Shrinkwrap Images plugin.
-* That's it!
-Any image on your site is now coated with a clear, protective layer :)

 ## Installation ##

 1. Install the plugin through the Install Plugins interface or by uploading the `shrinkwrap_images` folder to your `/wp-content/plugins/` directory.